Opening

 A day of skiing starts now—come along!

-Hello, adventure and ski lovers!
+Hello, adventurers and snowsport fans!
 I’m @alicialenoir_.
-Passionate about the great outdoors and an outdoor content creator, I love sharing my mountain adventures with my community of 30,000 fellow explorers.
-I’m always on the lookout for hidden gems, and I can’t wait to share my discoveries with you.
+Passionate about nature and outdoors, I am a content creator sharing my mountain adventures with my community of 30,000 fellow adventurers.
+I love heading out to explore and unearth hidden gems and share them with you.

-Little Himalaya: the perfect playground to feel like a kid again
+Little Himalaya: the perfect playground to rediscover your childhood

-To start the day gently, I head from the Méribel-Mottaret base area via the Combes chairlift to get my legs moving.
-This is where you’ll find the Yéti Park, a fun area with easy runs where you might even come across Yooni, the resort’s mascot… an adorable yeti!
+To start the day of gently, I leave from the bottom of the lifts in Méribel-Mottaret on the Combes chairlift to get my ski legs back.
+This area is home to the Yéti Park, a fun zone with easy slopes, where you can even meet Yooni, the adorable yeti mascot!

-If you’re skiing with friends, you absolutely have to check out the Little Himalaya run.
-Between us, it’s hands down the best place to forget technique for a while and just have fun.
-The run is super playful, and I’ve lost count of the laughs we’ve had trying to overtake each other before the tunnels.
-Guaranteed trip back to childhood!
+If you’re skiing with friends, you absolutely have to go via the Little Himalaya piste.
+Between you and me, it’s without doubt the best place to stop worrying about your technique and simply have a great time.
+The slope is ultra fun, and I’ve lost count of the number of hilarious times we’ve had trying to overtake before the tunnels.
+Return to childhood guaranteed!

-Back to the Wild: between adrenaline and a giant hammock
+Back to the Wild: an adrenaline rush – plus a giant hammock!

-This time, we take things up a notch and head to the Roc de Tougne chairlift.
-The vibe changes with the Back to the Wild area, which offers some slightly more technical red and black runs.
+Let’s step it up a notch in intensity, this time in the direction of Roc de Tougne.
+The ambiance changes in the Back to the Wild sector, which features more technical black and red runs.

-Summit of Col de la Chambre and panoramic views
+Summit of Col de la Chambre and panoramic viewpoint

-We continue our exploration by taking the new, super-comfortable Côte Brune gondola.
-It drops us off at the summit of Col de la Chambre.
-From there, I love taking the blue Lac de la Chambre run.
-It’s a smooth glide that leads us straight to a crucial part of the day…
+We continue exploring by taking the new super-comfortable gondola, Côte Brune.
+It takes you to the top of Col de la Chambre.
+From there, I love taking the blue run Lac de la Chambre.
+It’s a fluid cruise down, leading directly to the base for a crucial part of the day…

 Skier enjoying the Back to the Wild area in Méribel-Mottaret